MultiMagix/AVSampleProjects/README.md

 - PCM Data Mixing Algorithm - Develop an algorithm to mix multiple Pulse Code Modulation (PCM) audio streams into a single output stream, useful for audio editing and DJ software.
 - RTSP Audio Streaming Server using LIVE555 - Set up a Real Time Streaming Protocol (RTSP) server using the LIVE555 multimedia library to stream audio over the internet or local networks.

+### Video Basics (Linux)

+This module includes basic and advanced video processing techniques using FFMPEG on Linux platforms:

+- Frame extraction
+- Video overlays
+- Basic transitions and effects
+- Utilizing FFMPEG for video processing

+#### List of Video Projects

+1. **B-Frames significance in Video Encoding using FFMPEG** - Explore the role and benefits of B-Frames in video compression and encoding processes using FFMPEG.
+2. **Pixel Formats conversion (RGB to YUV and Vice-Versa) using FFMPEG** - Implement a tool to convert video pixel formats between RGB and YUV using FFMPEG, crucial for video editing and broadcasting applications.
+3. **RGB Images to MP4 using FFMPEG** - Create a tutorial or application to convert a series of RGB images into a coherent MP4 video file, useful for animation and video production.
+4. **FFMPEG Camera Frames to MP4 File** - Develop a system to capture live camera frames and encode them into an MP4 file using FFMPEG, ideal for surveillance or live streaming.
+5. **FFMPEG Camera Frames to RGB Images** - Set up a process to convert live camera frames into RGB images using FFMPEG, enabling detailed image processing and analysis.